 Yes, we provide support groups and counseling resources.
 You can visit our support group page for more details on the various groups, meeting dates and times.
-For counseling resources, contact the Client Services Department.
+For counseling resources, contact the CVI.
 Parents of children who are blind or visually impaired can contact either the BEGIN program family counselor or STARS counselor.

 How do I manage my diabetes now that I am blind?

 There are a variety of techniques and strategies on managing diabetes.
 CVI provides education, assessments; and one-on-one consultation with our diabetes resource coordinator.
 We also provide a weekly support group that meets every Monday and we sell accessible diabetes supplies in the VisAbility store located on the first floor at CVI.

 Where can I purchase magnifiers and other devices to help me see better?

 Low vision aids and devices can be purchased at our VisAbility Store located on the first floor of CVI at 739 W. Peachtree St. NW.
 You can visit the store in person or shop online at www.visabilitystore.org.
 The VisAbility store is a one-of-a-kind nonprofit retail store in which purchases benefit the CVI Solution Fund which provides low vision aids and devices to clients who may not afford them.

 My relative needs help at home.
 Can you come out and assist?